torufuruya/torufuruya.github.io/README.md

 ## Greeting

 **Nice to e-meet you:)** My name is Toru.
 I am a Software Engineer and Mobile App Developer.
 I am a fan of technology and programming.
 I’m also loving ⚽️☕️🍺🍣.
-I'm based in Tokyo now and looking forward to working with you wherever you are!
+I'm based in Tokyo now and looking forward to collaborating with you wherever you are!

 ## Summary